-The program will choose a track to take for the renewal process
+The program will choose a track to take for the renewal process:

-- Arrangement for in-depth program technical assistance and two mock reviews. - Arrangement of two mock reviews conducted for quality assurance and feedback only. - Arrangement of two mock reviews and limited technical assistance.
+- O Arrangement for in-depth technical assistance and two mock reviews. - Arrangement for in-depth technical assistance and two mock reviews conducted for quality assurance and feedback only.